Congressional App Challenge

 The Congressional App Challenge is a competition aimed at encouraging U.S. high school students to learn how to code by creating their own applications.
 The Challenge is intended to highlight the value of computer science and STEM (Science, Technology, Engineering and Math) education and encourage students to engage in these fields.
 This nationwide event allows high school students from across the country to compete by creating and exhibiting their software application, or "app," for mobile, tablet, or computer devices on a platform of their choice.
 By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.

-- The 2016 Congressional App Challenge (CAC) is open to all students, grades 9-12, who live or are eligible to attend high school in the 3rd Congressional District of Virginia.
+- The 2021 Congressional App Challenge (CAC) is open to all middle and high school students who live or are eligible to attend high school in the 3rd Congressional District of Virginia.